+Midway is now available to bring home on 4K Ultra HD, Blu-ray, and DVD following the digital release two weeks ago.
 Midway pays tribute to fallen American heroes even as the film may also be a spiritual sequel to an earlier Pacific-set World War 2 film, Pearl Harbor.
 Let’s get it out of the way right now.
 Roland Emmerich is certainly attracted to directing films that have a large amount of action in them.
-At the same time, this film does not suffer from the problems that brought down Michael Bay’s Pearl Harbor.
-For this, we’re…"Midway Is Better Than Pearl Harbor"
+At…"Midway: Now Available on Home Video"

 A Beautiful Day in the Neighborhood is now available to bring home on 4K Ultra HD, Blu-ray, and DVD following the digital release two weeks ago.
 If there’s a film that teaches us about the values of kindness over the last year, it’s this film.
 If you want a biographical film, there’s the Won’t You Be My Neighbor documentary.
 While this film is based on a magazine article, the script took some dramatic liberties such…"A Beautiful Day in the Neighborhood Comes Home"